eugene-zuban/c-practice/README.md

 2. [Group Anagram:](https://github.com/jack-zuban/c-practice/blob/master/sorting-and-searching/group-anagrams/group-anagrams/main.c) Sort an array of strings so that all anagrams will be next to each other.

 3. [Search in Rotated Array:](https://github.com/jack-zuban/c-practice/blob/master/sorting-and-searching/search-in-rotated-array/search-in-rotated-array/main.c) Return the index of a given element in a sorted array that has been rotated any number of times.
 Example: find 2 in {4, 5, 1, 2, 3}.
 Output 3 (index of 2 in the array).

+4. [Sorted Search, No Size:](https://github.com/jack-zuban/c-practice/blob/master/sorting-and-searching/sorted-search-no-size/sorted-search-no-size/main.c) Given a list structure that holds only positive int elements in a sorted order.
+The structure can't provide the number of its elements, but it provides getElementAt(i) method that returns the element at index i in O(1) time.
+If i is out of the range, the method returns -1.
+Find the index at which given element X occurs in the structure or -1 if it doesn't exist.